Mariner program: Basic layout

 Dr. William H. Pickering, (center) JPL Director, presents a Mariner 2 spacecraft model to President John F. Kennedy in 1963.
 NASA Administrator James Webb is standing directly behind the Mariner model.

 All Mariner spacecraft were based on a hexagonal or octagonal bus, which housed all of the electronics, and to which all components were attached, such as antennae, cameras, propulsion, and power sources.
 Mariner 2 was based on the Ranger Lunar probe.
 All of the Mariners launched after Mariner 2 had four solar panels for power, except for Mariner 10, which had two.
 Additionally, all except Mariner 1, Mariner 2 and Mariner 5 had TV cameras.

 The first five Mariners were launched on Atlas-Agena rockets, while the last five used the Atlas-Centaur.
-All Mariner-based probes after Mariner 10 used the Titan IIIE, Titan IV uncrewed rockets or the Space Shuttle with a solid-fueled Inertial Upper Stage and multiple planetary flybys.
+All Mariner-based probes after Mariner 10 used the Titan IIIE, Titan IV uncrewed rockets or the Space Shuttle with a solid-fueled Inertial Upper Stage and multiple planetary flybys (each of which provided gravity assist acceleration).